AlexeyKonoshenkov/haversine_pytorch/README.md

     matrix: bool
         If you want to receive the matrix of left*right or tensor of length left*right.
 Default True.
     R: int
         Radius of planet where you wnat to measure distance.
-Default value = 6371000m as radius of earth.
+Default value = 6371000 according to the radius of the Earth.